tidyverse/tidyups/004-governance.md

 #### Invite author

-To on-board a new author, the maintainer looks for rough consensus amongst authors by emailing them (since this needs to be done in privately).
+To on-board a new author, the maintainer looks for rough consensus amongst authors by emailing them (since this needs to be done privately).
 In this case, one signal of rough consensus would be no objections within 7 days.